fpsvogel/fpsvogel.com/src/_posts/2026-04-01-spoken-latin.md

   - [Old books as conversation partners](#old-books-as-conversation-partners)
 - [How can you learn Latin?](#how-can-you-learn-latin)

+Normally this is a programming blog, but here's something different.

+My justification is [April Cools' Club](https://www.aprilcools.club/), which henceforth will allow me once a year to write about something completely random (something [I've done before](https://fpsvogel.com/posts/2023/solo-rpgs-creative-practice) without knowing it was excusable).

-<span id="ref-footnote-1">This post is an entry for the Spring 2026 [Lobsters blog carnival](https://lobste.rs/s/lz7hxw/lobsters_blog_carnival_announcement), where participants are provoked to defend the superiority of our favorite language.<a href="#footnote-1">¹</a></span>
+My inspiration was the Spring 2026 [Lobsters blog carnival](https://lobste.rs/s/lz7hxw/lobsters_blog_carnival_announcement), where participants are provoked to defend the superiority of our favorite language.
 I accept the challenge, and I step forward to defend the honor of…

 Latin.